 Over the course of the program, participants re-discovered themselves.

 From self-confidence lost to their circumstances and courage held back to doubt in one's self, those who embarked on the pilot LEAP journey broke down barriers and aspired to glowingly move forward with their lives.
 LEAP helped the people on the pilot program realize they're not alone, they have a support system around them, and they can achieve their goals.

 LEAP serves burn survivors, military veterans, at-risk youth, homeless youth, those who experienced trauma or death, or are going through a serious illness.
-With LEAP's, these groups find their smiles again, laugh, and start to trust once more; They re-connect with their families, make friends, accomplish feats like graduating from school, seeking and finding employment, and securing housing.
+Through their LEAP experience, these groups find their smiles again, laugh, and start to trust once more; They re-connect with their families, make friends, accomplish feats like graduating from school, finding employment, and securing housing.
 Most importantly, they discover how to move their lives forward again.